GFlisch/Arc4u/Doc/Framework/General/Caching.md

 Define the interface to abstract the caching.<br>
 Define the model and the class to read the configuration.

+Before Arc4u 6.0.14.3, the cache and the definition of the store was splitted and finally not easy to manage.
+You had to find the section for the memory cache defined and check the code to see which settings was associated to the "Volatile" definition (in the code)...

 ```json
 {
   "Caching": {